dotnet/docs-maui/docs/user-interface/controls/timepicker.md

 All of these properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be styled, and the properties can be targets of data bindings.
 The `Time` property has a default binding mode of `BindingMode.TwoWay`, which means that it can be a target of a data binding in an application that uses the Model-View-ViewModel (MVVM) pattern.

+::: moniker range="=net-maui-8.0"

 > [!NOTE]
 > The <xref:Microsoft.Maui.Controls.TimePicker> doesn't include an event to indicate a new selected `Time` value.
 If you need to be notified of this, you can add an event handler for the `PropertyChanged` event.

+::: moniker-end

+::: moniker range=">=net-maui-9.0"

+In addition, <xref:Microsoft.Maui.Controls.TimePicker> defines a <xref:Microsoft.Maui.Controls.TimePicker.TimeSelected> event, which is raised when the selected time changes.
+The <Microsoft.Maui.Controls.TimeChangedEventArgs> object that accompanies the `TimeSelected` event has `NewTime` and `OldTime` properties, which specify the new and old time, respectively.

+::: moniker-end

 ## Create a TimePicker